Skythinker616/gpt-assistant-android/README_en.md

 ## Privacy Statement

 This program will not collect any personal information from users in any way.
-Voice input will be sent directly to Huawei or Baidu API, and questions will be sent directly to the OpenAI API without passing through other intermediate servers.
+Voice input will be sent directly to those voice APIs, and questions will be sent directly to the OpenAI API without passing through other intermediate servers.

 ---